-Warming up your muscles can be achieved by performing light rhythmic exercise like walking that elevates your heart rate and increases the flow of blood to your muscles.
-You can also precede therapy with a hot bath or shower, or several minutes in a hot sauna.
+Warming up your muscles can be achieved by performing light rhythmic exercise like walking.
+Walking warms tight leg muscles and other muscle groups by elevating your heart rate and increasing the flow of blood to your muscles.
+You can also precede stretching with a hot bath or shower or several minutes in a hot sauna.

 Go for the Stretch

-If you stretch your hamstrings, make sure to also stretch your quadriceps and gluteal muscles, and your inner and outer thighs.
-Stretching is most effective when you hold your muscle at its longest length for 15 seconds to one minute or longer.
-Relax into your stretch, and do not bounce.
+If you stretch your hamstrings, make sure to also stretch your calves, quadriceps, gluteal muscles, and both your inner and outer thighs.
+Stretching tight leg muscles is most effective when you hold your muscle at its longest length for 15 seconds to one minute or longer.
+Relax into your stretch and do not bounce.

-Self myofascial release is a form of therapy you can do on your own with a hard foam roller.
-It addresses both the muscle and the tissue that connects muscle to bone.
-Foam rollers come in various lengths, and are about six inches in diameter.
-They are relatively inexpensive and can be purchased almost anywhere that fitness equipment is sold.
-To perform the treatment, place the roller on the floor beneath the muscles you wish to loosen.
+To loosen tight muscles using the foam roller technique, place the roller on the floor beneath the muscles you wish to loosen.
 Position yourself so that your body weight presses against the foam as you roll it the length of the muscle.
 Perform the action slowly from end to end, and repeat until the muscle tension is released.

 If you are unable to work with a professional massage therapist, you can perform a self-massage.
+This is best for an easy-to-reach area, like your biceps.
 Begin by preparing an area where you can comfortably sit or lie down.
-Use an oil or lotion to allow your hands to glide freely across your skin.
-Apply firm pressure, running your hands the full length of the tight muscle, and palpating for pressure points where pain is localized.
+Use oil or lotion to allow your hands to glide freely across your skin.
+Apply firm pressure, running your hands the full length of the tight muscle and palpating for pressure points where the pain is localized.